To read endnotes, click on the the note number, then click on the to return to your place in the text.

 What tempts you?
 I doubt that turning stones to bread or jumping off a cliff have ever been issues.
 Certainly not for me.
 Generally, I find myself tempted by GOOD things, not evil.
 It is no struggle for me to not do the things that we would all agree are wrong.
 No, my struggle is between the GOOD and the BEST.
 I find it SO tempting to be satisfied with the status quo, which for me is pretty good.
 But then I am reminded of the famous line attributed to Edmund Burke two centuries ago: "The only thing necessary for the triumph of evil is for good men to do nothing."

-Now, I know scripture well enough to know that budget priorities like these would cause the prophets of old to go ballistic and rise up in righteous indignation.
+This budget proposal sets priorities, and that is what every budget does, including yours and mine - if you want to know what you truly count as important, look at your checkbook register or your credit card statement.
+If our national budget prioritizes hurting the most poor and needy in our society, while multi-billion dollar corporations get away with legally paying NOTHING in federal tax that is a problem.
+I know scripture well enough to know that this sort of thing would cause the prophets of old to go ballistic and rise up in righteous indignation.
 Our nation deserves better.
 I know how wrong this is, but the temptation that haunts me is the one that says, "Let it alone, David; somebody else can raise the issue - don't get involved."
 Then Edmund Burke shouts in my ear again: "The only thing necessary for the triumph of evil is for good men to do nothing."

 Should I or shouldn't I?
 I know scripture perhaps TOO well in this case.
-The letters to Congressional representatives and Senators and the White House will go out this week.
+The letters to Congressional representatives and Senators and the White House will go out.
 I do not know what good they will do, but I cannot in good conscience keep silent.

 By the way, did you notice Jesus' defense against his temptations?
 Scripture.
 After each of the temptations was offered, he quoted scripture.
 Was it a case of simply finding the right scriptural weapon and lobbing it at the devil like some sort of biblical bomb?
 Was it like, "Okay, here comes the pride temptation; where is that Bible verse that conquers pride?"
 Oops, here is anger; what's the memory verse to overcome anger?
 You have seen lists like that.
 But scripture verses are not magic formulas.
 They did not "work" for Jesus like some magic charm.
 Nor will they for you or me either.